JonKing93/pfdf/docs/tutorials/assessment.rst

     :start-line: 29
     :end-line: 34

 Most of the parameters define a threshold for one of the filtering variables.
 The final ``neighborhood`` parameter indicates the number of pixels in the radius of the focal window used to compute confinement angles.
 Next, we'll use the ``segments`` object to compute the filtering variables for each segment.
-Note that the ``area`` and ``developed_area`` commands return values in kilometers^2 by default:
+Note that the ``area`` and ``developed_area`` commands return values in square kilometers (km²) by default:

 .. include:: scripts/assessment.py
     :code: